juliet-fleischer/SQF_fairness_project/README.md

 In this project we examine the fairness of the Stop, Question, and Frisk (SQF) policy in New York City.
 Our main question is, whether the decision to arrest a suspect after a stop shows racial discrimination.
-To answer this question, we train machine learning models on different periods of the SQF practice and evaluate the models' fairness by using the mlr3fairness package.
+To answer this question, we compare the fairness and performance of regular and fairness-adjusted ML models trained on different periods of the SQF practice.

-An in depth explanation of the result and a critical reflection on its limitations, given the broader context of SQF research can be found in the seminar paper.
+An in depth explanation of the result and a critical reflection on its limitations, given the broader context of SQF research can be found in the seminar thesis.

-To run this project, download the repository and run the `setup.R` script to install the necessary packages, import the cleaned data, and the trained learners.
+To set up this poject, download (or clone) the repository and run the `setup.R` script.
+This installs the necessary packages, imports the cleaned data, and the trained learners.
+After the setup, you will be able to run the fairness experiment by sourcing `program/fairness_experiment_main.R`.
-To train the learners yourself, see the comments in the code in `fairness_experiment_main.R` and `fairness_experiment_2011.R`.
+To recreate the descriptive plots found in the paper, source `program/descriptive_analysis.R`.
+You can find the seminar thesis in the `thesis` folder and an overview of common fairness metrics in `handout`.